cyhex/BeatstepProController/README.md

 **Transport sucks**

-* I count not reliably sync tempo Beatstep Pro with bitwig.
+* I could not reliably sync  Beatstep's tempo with Bitwig.
 * Current workaround is to set sync to INT on Beatstep Pro and set same Tempo as Bitwig.